netzkolchose/django-fast-update/README.md

 - MariaDB 10.2+
 - MySQL 5.7+

-For unsupported database backends or outdated versions `fast_update` will fall back to `bulk_update`.
+For unsupported database backends or outdated versions `fast_update` will fall back to `flat_update`.
 (It is possible to register fast update implementations for other db vendors with `register_implementation`.
 See `fast_update/fast.py` for more details.)